Lars-B/CEDAR/README.md

 - Hill-climbig heuristic exploration of the tree space using HOPs:
   starting from a random tree (created with the `ete3` function `populate`), the heuristic iterates the following steps:
-  - reorder randomly the leaves of the current tree
+  - reorder randomly the leaves of the current tree,
-  - compute the likelihood of all trees in the HOP neighbourhood of the current tree using `raxml-ng` using a chosen DNA evolution model (parameter `DNA_model`)
+  - compute the likelihood of all trees in the HOP neighbourhood of the current tree using <a href="https://github.com/amkozlov/raxml-ng">raxml-ng</a> using a chosen DNA evolution model (parameter `DNA_model`),
-  - select the best likelihood tree
+  - select the best likelihood tree,
   - if its likelihood is within a given tolerance (parameter `tol`) of the best tree so far:
-    - decrease a patience counter [patience step]
+    - decrease a patience counter [patience step],
   - otherwise:
-    - the best tree becomes the current tree
+    - the best tree becomes the current tree,
-    - the patience counter is reset to max_patience (parameter `max_patience`)
+    - the patience counter is reset to max_patience (parameter `max_patience`),
-  - until the maximum number of iterations (parameter `max_nb_iterations`) is reached or the patience counter is 0
+  - until the maximum number of iterations (parameter `max_nb_iterations`) is reached or the patience counter is 0.

+  This command requires that the command `raxml-ng` is available in the default path.

   ```
   python src/CEDAR.py HOP_hc --fasta_path FASTA_file --DNA_model DNA_model --tree_folder_path tree-folder_path \